pmnoxx/reshade/examples/18-xinput_events/README.md

 ## Features

 - **Real-time Gamepad Monitoring**: Tracks all XInput controller events including button presses, releases, trigger movements, and thumbstick changes
+- **Vibration Control**: Monitors and controls XInput vibration output with intensity adjustment
 - **Multi-Controller Support**: Monitors up to 4 controllers simultaneously
 - **Visual Overlay**: Displays current controller states and input changes in a ReShade overlay
 - **Event Logging**: Logs all input events with timestamps and controller identification
 - **Connection Status**: Shows which controllers are connected/disconnected
+- **Vibration Testing**: Built-in vibration test functionality for connected controllers

 ## How It Works

-The addon registers for the `reshade::addon_event::xinput_get_state` event, which is called whenever the game queries the state of an XInput controller.
+The addon registers for both `reshade::addon_event::xinput_get_state` and `reshade::addon_event::xinput_set_state` events, which are called whenever the game queries or modifies the state of an XInput controller.
 The addon:

-1. **Intercepts XInput calls**: Captures all `XInputGetState` calls made by the game
+1. **Intercepts XInput calls**: Captures all `XInputGetState` and `XInputSetState` calls made by the game
 2. **Tracks state changes**: Compares current state with previous state to detect changes
-3. **Logs events**: Records button presses/releases, trigger movements, and thumbstick changes
+3. **Logs events**: Records button presses/releases, trigger movements, thumbstick changes, and vibration commands
+4. **Controls vibration**: Can modify or block vibration output with intensity adjustment
-4. **Displays overlay**: Shows real-time controller status and input information
+5. **Displays overlay**: Shows real-time controller status and input information

 ## Usage